Hyominn/ArithmeticInJava/README.md

 # java_demo
 my work experience in Java is undefined.

-i want get a job in Java in SHH.
+but i need a job in Java in SHH.

 ：）